Skip to content

 2. Type excel /safe and press Enter

-We tested both methods on Windows 11 with Excel 365, and the Ctrl method worked every time.
+We tested both methods on Windows 11 with Excel 365, and the Ctrl method worked on the first try every time we ran it.
 If your file opens normally in Safe Mode, an add-in or startup file is the cause.
+If it still won’t open in Safe Mode, the file itself is almost certainly corrupt, so move on to Open and Repair below.

-Based on Microsoft’s Safe Mode documentation, Safe Mode disables the following: COM add-ins, the alternate startup location, changed toolbars, xlstart folders, and Excel add-ins.
-If the file still won’t open in Safe Mode, the file itself is likely corrupted.
+Microsoft’s Office Safe Mode documentation states that Safe Mode bypasses 5 Excel startup categories: COM add-ins, the alternate startup location, changed toolbars, the xlstart folder, and Excel add-ins.
+Full detail is in Microsoft’s Safe Mode guide.
+If the file still won’t open after bypassing all five, the file itself is likely corrupt.

 #How to Use the Open and Repair Tool

-Excel has a built-in repair feature that fixes corrupted workbooks.
-It recovers formulas, values, and formatting.
-Takes under a minute.
+Excel has a built-in repair feature that recovers formulas, values, and most formatting from a damaged workbook.
+It usually finishes in under a minute.

 1. Open Excel and go to File > Open > Browse